datascape/construction/livingroom/README.md

 ![](../bedroom/img/wood-ceiling-italy.png)

 <div style="clear:both"></div>
-Might put an arch at top of window behind tub by master bedroom.
+COund put an arch at top of window behind tub by master bedroom.

+For stuccu that looks old, with wide strokes see:
+Amazing Vacation Rentals - Destination Wedding (Season 2, #2)

 <a name="minisplits">&nbsp;</a>